microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/conversationthread.md

 ---
 title: "conversationThread resource type"
-description: "A conversationThread is a collection of posts."
+description: "A conversationThread is a collection of posts."author: "dkershaw10"
 ---

 # conversationThread resource type